Bam92/abelmbula/content/blog/soft-vs-hard-equality/index.md

 null == undefined;
 << true
 ```
-The snipeshot above shows that values that are not actually equal have a tendency to be reported
+The snippet above shows that values that are not actually equal have a tendency to be reported
 as being equal to each other.

 ## The Hard Equality

 Unlike the soft equality, this equality operator checks for both the **value** and the **type**.
-It is also called a stricter equality test and returns **true** only if the two element are the same.
+It is also called a stricter equality test and returns **true** only if the two elements are the same.
 Here is what you will have as result using this operator with the same example as above

 ```js
 a === 3;